Wasserwecken/markdownpaper/.doc/documentation.md

 </div>

 <mdColumnBreak></mdColumnBreak>

 ## Writing markdown
 The library marked.js[mdMarked] is used for parsing and compiling markdown.
-Thus all common markdown syntax is supported.
+Thus almost all common markdown syntax is supported, details about supported elements can be read here: <https://marked.js.org/#specifications>.
 The following sections show the appearance of standard markdown elements.

 <div>

 ### Headings
 Headlines are automatically enumerated by their level, with `#` for *H1*, `##` for *H2*, and so on.
-The heading `#` *H1* is special because it defines the title of the document and its's content, it is not enumerated and will not appear in the table of contents.
+The heading `#` *H1* is treated special because it defines the title of the document and its's content, it is not enumerated and will not appear in the table of contents.

 ```
 # Heading 1